stjeanner/greeter/README.md

-automated greeter for greeting the entire Star Wars crew
+Automated greeter for greeting the entire Star Wars crew